-In this article, our Denver Colorado criminal defense attorneys answer frequently-asked-questions about Veterans Trauma Court in Colorado.
-Click on a topic to jump to that section.
+In this article, our Denver Colorado criminal defense attorneys will address the following key issues regarding Veterans Trauma Court (VTC):

 - Stabilization: a minimum of 60 days